-Although net premiums written declined in fiscal 2006, they have been trending higher in recent years, accompanying the increase in the number of earthquake insurance policyholders.
-We invest assets under management in bonds with high credit ratings and liquidity to prepare for the payment of reinsurance claims.
+Although assumed net premiums written and net premiums written in fiscal 2007 declined from the previous year, total assets increased steadily to 955.9 billion yen at the end of March 2008.
+Most of the assets under management are invested in bonds with high credit ratings and liquidity to prepare for the payment of reinsurance claims.